 About Ending Violence Association of BC

-The Ending Violence Association of BC (EVA BC) is a dynamic, solutions-based provincial non-profit association that trains and supports over 300 anti-violence programs and cross-sector initiatives across BC that respond to sexual and domestic violence, child abuse, criminal harassment, workplace bullying, sexual harassment, and hate.
-Our programs include Community-Based Victim Services, Stopping the Violence (STV) Counselling programs, STV and Multicultural Outreach programs, and sexual assault programs.
+The Ending Violence Association of BC (EVA BC) is a dynamic, solutions-based provincial non-profit association that trains and supports close to 300 anti-violence programs and cross-sector initiatives across BC that respond to gender-based violence (GBV) including sexual and intimate partner violence.

-We wish to respectfully acknowledge that our main office is located on the unceded, ancestral, and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) Nations.
+We wish to respectfully acknowledge that our office is located on the unceded, ancestral, and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilw̓ətaɬ (Tsleil-Waututh) Nations.

-Reporting to the Senior Manager of Finance and Administration, the Manager of Operations will play a key role in managing finances, human resources, technology and overall office administration of the organization.
+Reporting to the Director of Finance and Administration, the Manager of Operations will play a key role in managing finances, human resources, technology and overall office administration of the organization.

 This position requires the ability to manage internal projects and create and sustain relationships with staff and external stakeholders.
 The Manager of Operations will be knowledgeable about financial procedures, human resources, technology systems, and office administration, and able to work independently and as part of the team.

 The ideal candidate must have a strong interest in working collaboratively to end gender-based violence.
 You will have the ability to work from a survivor-centred, trauma-informed, intersectional, gender-inclusive, anti-oppressive perspective, informed by the ongoing impacts of colonization and a commitment to reconciliation.
 You enjoy working in a fast-paced office environment with a provincial scope and many competing priorities.

 Overview of Key Responsibilities